 Five jurisdictions in the Falls Lake Watershed of Central North Carolina (County) engaged Raftelis to address pressing stormwater management issues across the region through the implementation of a coordinated stormwater funding mechanism.
 Raftelis worked with the jurisdictions to create a rate structure that would most appropriately and feasibly fund the planned level of service provision.
 Raftelis worked with each jurisdiction to determine the current and future costs associated with stormwater services and to set rates.
-Raftelis also assisted the jurisdictions in coordinating service activities for maximum cost savings.
-Raftelis developed the utility billing data for each jurisdiction, assisted them with determining the best billing and collection method (County tax bill line item), and coordinated with the County tax offices to implement the billing methodology.
+Raftelis also assisted the jurisdiction, assisted them with determining the best billing and collection method (County tax bill line item), and coordinated with the County tax offices to implement the billing methodology.
 Raftelis also worked with the jurisdictions to develop a credits policy, as well as assisting them with extensive public and elected board meeting support and customer service representative training.
 The project involved complex governance, service provision, rate structure, and billing policy issues.
 Jennifer was involved in many aspects of complex policy development around rate structure, organizational structure, customer outreach, and other issues.